chauby/chauby.github.io/_posts/Updating/2023-03-1-Daily Paper 04.md

 ### [317_Real-time 2D Multi-Person Pose Estimation on CPU: Lightweight OpenPose](http://arxiv.org/abs/1811.12004)

-- This paper proposes **Lightweight OpenPose** which is a light weight version of OpenPose.
+- This paper proposes **Lightweight OpenPose**, a lightweight version of OpenPose.
 Similarly, this lightweight version adopts the **Bottom-up** approach like OpenPose.
-The Top-down, applies a person detector and then runs a pose estimation algorithm per every detected person.
-On the contrast, the Bottom-up detects all keypoints first and then groups them by human instances.
+The Top-down applies a person detector and then runs a pose estimation algorithm for every detected person.
+In contrast, the Bottom-up detects all key points and groups them by human instances.
 The pipeline of OpenPose is shown below.
-Search keypoints and use affinity to find the best pair for each keypoints.
-MobileNet v1 is used to replace the VGG net and use dilated convolution in 3 x 3 layer to increase the receptive field.
-Besides, the residual connection is added to make the deeper network more compact because 1x1+3x3+3x3(dilated) layers are used to replace 7x7 layer.
+Search key points and use affinity to find the best pair for each keypoints.
+MobileNet v1 replaces the VGG net and uses dilated convolution in a 3 x 3 layer to increase the receptive field.
+Besides, the residual connection is added to make the deeper network more compact because 1x1+3x3+3x3(dilated) layers are used to replace the 7x7 layer.
 Moreover, the step with upsampling feature maps should be kept.

 ![OpenPose Pipeline](/images/DailyPaper/04/06.png "OpenPose Pipeline")

 ### [317_Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://openaccess.thecvf.com/content_cvpr_2017/papers/Cao_Realtime_Multi-Person_2D_CVPR_2017_paper.pdf)

-- This paper introduces **OpenPose** which I realized that I just went through the GitHub reposity of OpenPose rather than really read this paper.
+- This paper introduces **OpenPose**, which I realized I just went through the GitHub repository of OpenPose rather than read this paper.
 The approach uses a non-parametric representation, which we refer to as **Part Affinity
-Fields (PAFs)** which is a set of 2D vector fields that encode the location and orientation of limbs over the image domain.
-The backbone of OpenPose is the first 10 layers of VGG-19.
+Fields (PAFs)**is a set of 2D vector fields that encode the location and orientation of limbs over the image domain.
+The backbone of OpenPose is the first ten layers of VGG-19.
 The architecture of the two-branch multi-stage CNN is shown below.
-The loss function of OpenPose contains two part: the loss for part maps and the affinity fields.
+The loss function of OpenPose contains two parts: the loss for part maps and the affinity fields.

 ![Architecture of the Two-branch Multi-stage CNN](/images/DailyPaper/04/07.png "Architecture of the Two-branch Multi-stage CNN")